 Do you want to make a difference in the life of a child, a senior, a veteran?
 Do you want to help a victim of domestic violence feel safe again?
 Do you want to help a family put food on the table?
 Join our team of dedicated attorneys and advocates who make a difference in the lives of thousands of people every year!

-Community Legal Services of Mid-Florida (CLSMF) was named by the NonProfit Times 2012 as a Top 50 Best NonProfit Companies to Work For and Florida’s Best Companies to Work For 2012 and Florida’s Best Companies to Work for 2013.
+Community Legal Services of Mid-Florida (CLSMF) was named by the NonProfit Times 2016 as a Top 50 Best NonProfit Companies to Work For, making it the fifth year in a row as one of the top in the nation.

 CLSMF offers an excellent benefits package, a great working environment, and the chance to improve the lives of people in our community.